uiuc-focal-lab/syncode/README.md

 # Syncode augmented LLM output:
 # December 25
 ```
-Check more examples of using Python, Go, and other grammars in the Jupyter notebooks
+Check more examples of using Python, Go, and other grammars in <a href="#-example-usage">Example Usage</a>

 ### SynCode Arguments
 <details>